 Chapter 7 bankruptcy is a form of bankruptcy that involves liquidating the debtor’s personal assets.
 It is a measure that may be seen as extreme, and it is often a last resort.
 If you have considered alternative options with a trustworthy counselor and believe Chapter 7 is the right way to reduce your debt, call Bowman, Smith & Kallen to get started moving forward.

 Don’t declare bankruptcy without consulting us first.
-Contact the Yuma bankruptcy attorneys at Bowman, Smith & Kallen for a free consultation.
+Contact the Yuma bankruptcy attorneys at Bowman, Smith & Kallen for a consultation.
 Dial (928) 433-2355 or contact us online.

 What Happens in Chapter 7 Bankruptcy?

 Though a partnership or corporation may file for Chapter 7 bankruptcy, it’s possible that other forms of bankruptcy may provide you more options to keep your business as an asset.
 Individuals (and couples) may also file under Chapter 7.

 Once you file, the court will ascertain whether you meet certain eligibility requirements for Chapter 7 bankruptcy.
 You will need to submit supporting documents and schedules to show that selling off your property is a better solution than a repayment plan, plus you will need to submit a list of all your property, debts, and creditors.
 Once the petition is accepted, an impartial case trustee will be appointed to sell your property and pay off your debts.

 In Arizona, property exemptions to Chapter 7 bankruptcy are governed by state regulations.
 In order to claim property as exempt, you must complete a “Schedule C – Property Claimed as Exempt” form.

 Many types of property may be claimed as exempt:

 - The homestead—house and land in which you live